haondt/talos/README.md

 > [!NOTE]
 > The idea here is that Talos will commit to a repository, then a deployment pipeline takes over to push the update.
-> To avoid creating too many pipelines at once, Talos allows for a per-repository "Cooldown".
-After making a change to
+> To avoid triggering too many pipelines at once, Talos allows a per-repository cooldown period.
-> a repository, it will queue future changes until this cooldown passes.
+> After making a change, future updates will be queued until this cooldown expires.

-Talos will check if images can be updated and commit the change to the repository, with a message detailing the changes.
+Talos checks for image updates and commits the change to the repository with a message detailing the changes.

 <div align="center">
     <img src="docs/images/commit.png">